kyle-marshall/zhuli/README.md

 https://deno.land/
 <br>

 After you have deno installed, you can install zhuli by running the ./install.sh script from this repo.
 You may need to rename it to .ps1 on windows, but please note I've never tested zhuli on windows.
 This will not create your ~.zhuli directory for you.
-You have to create that directory and ~.zhuli/presets yourself.
+You have to create that directory and the ~.zhuli/presets directory yourself.
 Someday zhuli might help you out there, but not today.

 <br>
 Disclaimer: you give zhuli the ability to do a lot of stuff when you install it.
 You have the power to mess up your file system and more.
 NEVER run other people's presets without carefull inspecting the code, including any modules that code may import.
 Ideally you should only write your own tasks.